CBXT-DT: News operation

-CBXT airs 12 hours of local news programming; in regards to the number of hours devoted to news programming, it is the lowest local newscast output out of any English-language television station in the Edmonton market.
+CBXT airs 12 hours of local news programming; in regards to the number of hours devoted to news programming, it has the lowest amount of hours devoted to local newscasts out of any English-language television station in the Edmonton market.

 CBC Edmonton News is broadcast live at 6 and 11 p.m. on weekdays from its studios at Edmonton City Centre Mall.
 Hourly 1-minute summaries at :59 past the hour are also produced by CBC Edmonton, and are broadcast in the afternoons and evenings.

 In addition, the station produces a weekend provincial newscast for both CBC stations in Calgary and Edmonton.
 CBC Alberta News airs at 11:30 p.m. or following Hockey Night in Canada on Saturdays, and at 11 p.m. on Sundays.

 The 11 p.m. edition of CBC Edmonton News, and the Saturday and Sunday editions of CBC Alberta News are simulcast on CBC North.
 Forecasts for Northwest Territories, Nunavut, and Yukon Territory are included in the weather segments.

 CBXT also simulcasts Edmonton AM from CBX weekday mornings from 6–7 a.m.
 The radio program is presented with an enhanced news/weather/traffic ticker alongside live shots of its radio studio.

 A weekly current affairs program, Our Edmonton also airs on weekend mornings.

 As of May 22, 2017, CBXT began broadcasting all live TV news programming originating from its Edmonton studios using a control room in Toronto.
 The technical change has enabled the station to produce its local news in high-definition, the fourth and final station in Edmonton to do so.